 Arthritis in the hand is common, and occurs most often at the base of the thumb.
 Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division performed fellowship-training in hand, wrist, and elbow surgery through the Harvard Hand & Upper Extremity Fellowship based at Brigham & Women’s Hospital in Boston.
-With office locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of arthritis in the hand.
+With office locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of arthritis in the hand.

 Arthritis is pain and swelling in a joint, typically caused by loss of the cartilage that lines the joint.
 Osteoarthritis is the most common form, and while it causes is still not entirely understood, it is likely largely genetic in origin.
 Inflammatory arthritis, the most common being rheumatoid arthritis, usually has an underlying auto-immune component that can often be treated with medications.

 The most common joint in the hand, and in the whole body, that gets arthritis is the base of the thumb, down near the wrist.
 Arthritis also commonly happens finger joints at the end of the finger as well as in the middle one, rarely the joints at the base of the fingers.